 Examine, diagnose, and treat diseases, injuries, and malformations of teeth and gums.
 May treat diseases of nerve, pulp, and other dental tissues affecting oral hygiene and retention of teeth.
 May fit dental appliances or provide preventive care.

-Associate Dentist, Dental Surgery Doctor (DDS), Dentist, Dentist/Owner, Doctor of Dental Medicine (DMD), Doctor of Dental Surgery (DDS), Family Dentist, General Dentist, General Dentist/Owner, Pediatric Dentist
+Dental Medicine Doctor (DMD), Dental Surgery Doctor (DDS), Dentist, Doctor of Dental Medicine (DMD), Doctor of Dental Surgery (DDS), Family Dentist, General Dentist, Pediatric Dentist

 Annual Projected Job Openings

 ★ Number of granted degrees for degree type, Doctors degree professional practice, is listed after the major.

 Percent of workers in this field★ You’re seeing education information for Dentists, general(1) because we don’t have information for Dentists, General.
 Please note the information may not be the same for both occupations.

 People in this career often have these skills: